bephrem1/interviewpen/README.md

 The channel's goal is to contribute to the community of people bridging these topics to help engineers excel in the interview.

+It has nothing to do with me.
+I am just here to communicate the ideas.

 I am only a humble teacher, I am not perfect.

 If even one person gets an offer from my work my day is complete.